John Cheek of

 Feb.
 24, 1794.
 Montgomery Co., NC.
 John CHEEK and Elisha THOMPSON witnessed a deed from Jonathan MORGAN to Mary WILLIAMS for a gray stud horse and 5 head of cattle.
 (Montgomery DB 1774-1795.)

-confusing at this point.
+The records of the Cheek family get rather confused at this point.
 There is no record of John Cheek, Sr.'s, will or estate in either Anson or Montgomery County, NC.
-It appears that most of John Cheek's land was located in Montgomery County, so that is where his estate would have been probated.
-Unfortunately, the records would have been lost when the Montgomery County Courthouse burned in 1842.
-The courthouse fire also destroyed any records concerning the sale of John Cheek's land after his death.
+His estate was probably probated in Montgomery County, since that is where most of his land was located.
+Unfortunately, the Montgomery County Courthouse burned in 1842, destroying all of the county's records.
+Any record of John Cheek's will has been lost forever.